riceissa/computing-notes/mysql-wsl1.md

 # Setting up MySQL on WSL1

-(i forgot to record the steps for the initial setup; do this later)
+(i forgot to record the steps for the initial setup; do this later. i remember that i had to do something like log in as root and then grant access to my user.)

 For some reason, MySQL is not automatically started every time I start up the WSL console.
 I have to run the following to start MySQL: